 Academic Excellence: We commit to the highest quality scholarship, research, and practice.

 Community: We support a collaborative learning environment built on inclusion and mutual respect.

-Diversity: We commit to having a faculty, staff and student body that is diverse and inclusive.
-We embrace and celebrate the wisdom, knowledge, and experiences of our diverse community.
+Inclusive Excellence: We embrace a blend of perspectives and global understandings to navigate complex human experiences, fostering academic excellence and multiplicity of thought that drives innovation and supports each person's academic, personal, and professional success.